Adrianyeoyh/SMUnity/README.md

 > - _Kara Huang Xiu Ning:_ I learnt to develop a clean UI with reusable components and multi-role user management, which required coordinating complex workflows between students, organisations, and administrators while maintaining an easy-to-use system.
 I also had the opportunity to explore and integrate advanced animations (smooth-scrolling) to create a modern, user-friendly interface.

-> - _Calynn:_ I learnt more about the syntax for responsiveness in Tailwind CSS and React.
+> - _Calynn Ong Yu Xian:_ I learnt more about the syntax for responsiveness in Tailwind CSS and React.
 I also gained a better understanding of how to extract data from the backend and incorporate it into the frontend to implement features that allow for customisation and prevent users from accessing pages without authentication.

 > - _Tan Xing Yee Sheryl:_ I learnt more about tools such as react, tailwind css, drizzle, betterauth, etc. I got to explore Lenis and GSAP which I never knew existed.
 I also was able to learn more about working with external APIs which I haven't really explored much before.
 Hence, this project gave me the chance to be able to learn and discover new things which would be useful for future uses.